SaiSiriChandana/spring-boot-todo-app/README.md

 # ✨ Task Manager Pro

-A simple modern task management web application built with **Spring Boot** and **Thymeleaf**.
+A mini task management web application built with **Spring Boot** and **Thymeleaf**.
 Organize your life, one task at a time with this elegant and responsive task manager.

 ![Task Manager Pro](https://img.shields.io/badge/Spring%20Boot-2.7.18-green)
 ![Java](https://img.shields.io/badge/Java-8-blue)